JasmineNg-codes/My-projects/README.md

 # Jasmine Ng's Programming Projects

 Welcome!
 This repository contains my work in the past years.
-It currently only contains my **Undergraduate_Projects**, but will be soon updated to contain my **Postgraduate_projects** and **External_Projects** as well.
+It currently only contains my **Undergraduate Projects** and **External Projects**, but will be soon updated to contain my **Postgraduate_projects** as well.
 Below is a brief description of each project and the corresponding files:

 ## Undergraduate Projects